python-discord/code-jam-1/doc/linting.md

 [supports Flake8 directly](https://code.visualstudio.com/docs/python/linting), but it needs to be set up using the `Python: Select Linter` command.

+Additionally, you can install a Git hook for `flake8`.
+This is optional, but it will allow you to have `flake8` run every time you make a commit.
+You can do this by running `pipenv run flake8 --install-hook git`.

 If you're unsure about editor support, it's always worth googling around and seeing what other users have done to integrate `flake8`!